-The activity was s adapted from Understanding Evolution: evolution.berkeley.edu which outlines mechanisms for how snakes evolved from lizards.
-The concept of enhancers is addressed, to explain how regulatory genes may have been mutated so that that genes that coded for limb expression did not turn on.
+The activity is adapted from Understanding Evolution; which outlines mechanisms for how snakes evolved from lizards.
+The concept of enhancers is addressed.
+Enhancers explain how regulatory genes may have been mutated so that that genes that coded for limb expression did not turn on.

 Students learn that the Tbx4 gene is responsible for the hind limb development of chameleons and that gene is also active in ball pythons, which express tiny hind limbs.
 This gene is deactivated in most snakes, like the boa constrictor, which does not have tiny hind limbs.
-Though the story does not

 Students also analyze how this limb enhancer might be expressed differently in different organisms and its relationship to the development of a penis.
 Finally, students compare the evolution of snakes to that of whales, who also lost their hind limbs during the course of evolution.